szwiep/py_SBeLT/paper.md

 pyBeLT produces a time varying signal of particle flux counted at the downstream domain (as well as internal subregion domains), with a particle bed that changes through particle stacking and pile removal, and downstream motions of travel distance (Fig. 1).
 An implication of particle stacking within the context of the pySBeLT stochastic framework is a time varying signal of the average “particle age”, as well as the average “particle age range”, defined as the difference of the maximum and minimum particle ages.
-The software can be readily modified to simulate kinematics using different probability distributions, or examining particle age dynamics for deeper beds of particles available for transport. py_BeLT can also be extended to 2-dimensions in the cross-stream.
+The model can be readily modified to simulate kinematics using different probability distributions, or examining particle age dynamics for deeper beds of particles available for transport. py_BeLT can also be extended to 2-dimensions in the cross-stream.
 The relatively simple parameterization of pySBeLT execution also makes it suitable for use as a teaching tool within advanced undergraduate and graduate courses emphasizing bedload transport.